 - In 1582, George Buchanan aligned the Pictish language with Gaulish, a P-Celtic language.

 - George Chalmers in the early 19th century considered Pictish and Brittonic one and the same.
 P-Celtic orthography in the Pictish king lists and place names were predominant in historically Pictish areas.

 - Celtic scholar Whitley Stokes published a philological study in Irish annals and stated that Pictish was closely related to Welsh.

-- Toponymist William Watson also did research on Scottish place names and concluded that the Pictish language was a northern extension of British and that Gaelic was later introduced from Ireland.
+- Toponymist William Watson also did research on Scottish place-names and concluded that the Pictish language was a northern extension of British English and that Gaelic was later introduced from Ireland.